ndkoval/ndkoval.github.io/_pages/about-me.md

 ## Work experience
 **JetBrains Research** -- *Lead of the Concurrent Computing lab*\\
 <span class="date">AUGUST 2020 -- PRESENT</span>\\
 Conduct research on concurrent algorithms and approaches to test them, guide students.
-See the [Projects](/projects/) page for details.
+See the [Projects](/projects/) page and the list of [publications](publications/) for details.

 **JetBrains** --- *Researcher*\\
 <span class="date">JUNE 2018 -- PRESENT</span>\\